 Safety and Security

 There are various hacker attacks that any website can face.
 Someone can introduce extraneous advertising into your pages or even steal information from a database.
 Any project should be well protected, especially if it has a built-in payment system.
 And here again, we need to pay attention to Python.
 This programming language has many robust built-in templates that protect against a large number of attacks.
 Ruby also has built-in protection tools.
 However, its developers recommend implementing third-party solutions, which suggests that this language is more vulnerable.
+The Python-Django web application tech stack is an excellent solution for creating secure online products.

 Things to Avoid When Choosing a Technology Stack for a Web App